deepankararora/sola-newsletters/readme.txt

 Not applicable.

 == Changelog ==

+= 2.2 2014-07-11 =
+* You can now schedule newsletters to be sent
+* You can now edit the subject of the mail that is sent when someone subscribes to your newsletter
+* You can now edit the "Thank You" text that shows when someone subscribes to your newsletter
+* Fixed bug that caused JS to be fired on incorrect page
+* Fixed bug that caused the tinymce window to close when selecting font size and format
+* Beta Removed out of welcome page & footer
+* Text color option added to tinycme
+* Typo fixes

 = 2.1 =
 * You can now force a batch of newsletters to be sent